 Effects of alcohol metabolites

 If you have alcohol intolerance, you may have a genetic inability to process the acetaldehyde fast enough.
-You may feel the effects after drinking even a small amount of alcohol.
+You may feel drunk after drinking even a small amount of alcohol.

-Having more than one drink per hour can cause problems.
-Your body needs about an hour to metabolize, or process, one drink, which is:
+Having more than one drink per hour can cause a hangover.
+Your body needs about an hour to metabolize (process) one drink.
+Below are some examples:

 Most people who get hangovers can diagnose themselves based on their alcohol consumption and symptoms.
 If you feel sick after consuming alcohol, you most likely have a hangover.

 Many hangover remedies claim to treat a hangover.
 But they’re often not based in science, and some can be dangerous.
-For example, drinking more alcohol (“hair of the dog”) will not cure a hangover.
+For example, drinking more alcohol (“hair of the dog”) won’t help a hangover.
 More alcohol just increases the toxicity of the alcohol already in your body.

 If you want to enjoy a drink without unpleasant hangover symptoms, you can try hangover prevention steps:

 Hangovers tend to go away on their own, even if you don’t do anything.
-As the body readjusts to the lack of alcohol, you start to feel better.
+As your body readjusts to the lack of alcohol, you start to feel better.

-However, talk to your provider if you have signs of alcohol use disorder.
-Your provider can talk to you about options for treatment.
-Signs include:
+But talk to your provider if you have signs of alcohol use disorder.
+They can talk to you about treatment options.
+Symptoms include:

-If you are concerned about hangover symptoms, ask your provider:
+If you’re worried about hangover symptoms, ask your provider:

 A note from Cleveland Clinic